enRose/enRose.github.io/c-sharp/dictionary-pattern/note.md

-# Rest API & Dictionary Pattern
+# Rest API & Dictionary Pattern - note

 Before we delve into this pattern, let's understand some background as in why and how this pattern come to existence.